JSv4/GremlinGUI/README.md

 ### LESS Styling

-I am relying on less-watcher to compile less files into css whenever changes are detected.
-The alternative is "ejecting" my webpack config which sounds like a nightmare.
-Instructions on how this setup works are here: https://www.folio3.com/using-less-in-react-without-ejecting
+I was using a library that was heavily dependent on less style sheets.
+Rather than eject my webpack config, I used an approach instead would watch for changes to .less files and compile them to css.
+Instructions on how this setup works are here: https://www.folio3.com/using-less-in-react-without-ejecting.
+It's still in place here, but I'm not really using less style sheets anymore, so I may remove it.

 ### Acknowledgements